matuzo/HTMHell/hell/adventcalendar/2025/6/index.md

 ## There Is Data Here and You Should Read It

-The [WebAIM Million Report](https://webaim.org/projects/million/) is an accessibility report done by WebAIM every year and it is an accessibility evaluation of the top one million homepages on the internet.
+The [WebAIM Million Report](https://webaim.org/projects/million/) is an accessibility report done by WebAIM every year and it&apos;s an accessibility evaluation of the top one million homepages on the internet.
 2025 marked the seventh year this has been done and the results are not surprising.

 ### Let&apos;s show the data for the language attribute.